-It is very important for the institute to maintain control of its environmental impact and to reduce the negative impacts as far as possible.
+It is of high importance to the institute to maintain control of its environmental impact and to reduce the negative impacts as far as possible.

 In order to take this one step further, it was decided that the institute should restructure the work according to a relevant environmental standard and to seek certification according to the same standard.